MontiCore/cd4analysis/src/main/grammars/de/monticore/cd/NOTE.md

   but would be needed to, e.g. describe `[key("association")]`
 * how to add `implements` to `CDClass`?
   * override the terminal
-  * define a terminal, which does nothing, but can be overriden:
+  * define a terminal, which is external, and can be overriden:
   ```
-  CDInterfaceUsage;
+  external CDInterfaceUsage;

   scope CDClass implements CDType = CDModifier "class" Name
       ( "extends"   superclass:(MCObjectType || ",")+ )?